 Synthetic fertilizer (inorganic fertilizer) is man-made in a lab.
 These fertilizers may be quick-release or slow-release.

 Once you decide between organic and synthetic fertilizer,, it’s time to choose what type of product you’d like.
 Liquid and granular are the two main options.
 Both types of fertilizer can be effective, so it’s mainly personal preference which type you’d like to use.

 Although coneflowers can often thrive without adding fertilizer, you should look for signs that your plant lacks nutrients.

 One sign that your plant may need more nutrients is yellowing leaves.
-If you notice your plants’ leaves are fading from green to yellow, they could need a boost of nutrients.
+If your plants’ leaves are fading from green to yellow, they could need a boost of nutrients.

 Lack of Flowers

-Phosphorus is the primary nutrient that promotes flowering, so low phosphorus could lead to a lack of flowers.
+Phosphorus is the primary nutrient that promotes flowering so that low phosphorus could lead to a lack of flowers.
 High amounts of nitrogen can also lead plants to produce lots of vegetative growth but no flowers.

 Try adding a high phosphorus fertilizer to your coneflower to encourage flowering.

 When and How Often Should You Fertilize Coneflowers?

 In general, coneflowers do not require fertilizer.
 Since they are native to the Eastern United States, they are well-suited to grow in natural soils without adding fertilizer.